-1. INTRODUCTION
+INTRODUCTION

-Stories can conjure complex imaginative worlds that offer immersion and transportation for the reader (Gerrig, 1993; Green, 2004; Green et al., 2004; Ryan, 1999).
-Fictional characters in particular are sometimes experienced with a vividness and complexity which can linger beyond the page (Alderson-Day et al., 2017; Maslej et al., 2017).
-Understanding how these experiences are created by the mind - often with apparent automaticity and spontaneity - is a challenge for a wide range of disciplines beyond psychology, including literary theory, narratology, philosophy of mind, and cognitive neuroscience (Herman, 2013).
-Far from passively "receiving" information from the writer, readers actively and creatively engage with fictional texts in a way that draws on multiple psychological resources (Bortolussi and Dixon, 2003; Caracciolo, 2014; Kukkonen, 2014; Oatley, 2011; Polvinen, 2016).
+Stories can conjure complex imaginative worlds that offer immersion and transportation for the reader (Green, 2004; Green, Brock, & Kaufman, 2004; Ryan, 1999; Gerrig, 1993).
+Fictional characters in particular are sometimes experienced with a vividness and complexity, which can linger beyond the page (Alderson-Day, Bernini, & Fernyhough, 2017; Maslej, Oatley, & Mar, 2017).
+Understanding how these experiences are created by the mind-often with apparent automaticity and spontaneity-is a challenge for a wide range of disciplines beyond psychology, including literary theory, narratology, philosophy of mind, and cognitive neuroscience (Herman, 2013).
+Far from passively "receiving" information from the writer, readers actively and creatively engage with fictional texts in a way that draws on multiple psychological resources (Polvinen, 2016; Caracciolo, 2014; Kukkonen, 2014; Oatley, 2011; Bortolussi & Dixon, 2003).

-One approach to understanding the qualitative richness of the reading experience has been to study inner speech (sometimes also referred to as inner monologue or articulatory imagery; Alderson-Day and Fernyhough, 2015; Perrone-Bertolotti et al., 2014).
-Intuitively, reading is often associated with the sounding out of an "inner voice", and the self-reports of readers involve various kinds of auditory imagery when engaged in a story (Vilhauer, 2016).
-While the reliability of readers' introspective reports has been questioned (Caracciolo and Hurlburt, 2016), empirical evidence of inner speech involvement during silent reading is well documented (Alexander and Nygaard, 2008; Filik and Barber, 2011).
-Moreover, silent reading appears to elicit activity in perisylvian regions and auditory association cortex (Magrassi et al., 2015; Perrone-Bertolotti et al., 2012), particularly when characters' voices and speech are being described (Brück et al., 2014; Yao et al., 2011).
-Such findings have been taken as evidence of the reading experience - and its evocation of inner speech - being almost akin to hearing external voices (Petkov and Belin, 2013).
+One approach to understanding the qualitative richness of the reading experience has been to study inner speech (sometimes also referred to as inner monologue or articulatory imagery; Alderson-Day & Fernyhough, 2015; Perrone-Bertolotti, Rapin, Lachaux, Baciu, & Lœvenbruck, 2014).
+Intuitively, reading is often associated with the sounding out of an "inner voice," and the selfreports of readers involve various kinds of auditory imagery when engaged in a story (Vilhauer, 2016).
+Although the reliability of readers' introspective reports has been questioned (Caracciolo & Hurlburt, 2016), empirical evidence of inner speech involvement during silent reading is well documented (Filik & Barber, 2011; Alexander & Nygaard, 2008).
+Moreover, silent reading appears to elicit activity in perisylvian regions and auditory association cortex (Magrassi, Aromataris, Cabrini, Annovazzi-Lodi, & Moro, 2015; Perrone-Bertolotti et al., 2012), particularly when characters' voices and speech are being described